Britain's FTSE falters as miners decline but SABMiller surges

 “We had seen quite a sharp recovery in the miners but yet again, China has brought us back down to earth with those weak figures.
 People who had been buying the miners over the last week would now be tempted to sell and lock in some profits on them,” said Charles Hanover Investments’ partner Dafydd Davies.

-However, SABMiller rose 9.4 percent after accepting a takeover proposal from Anheuser-Busch InBev (ABI), the world’s largest brewer, which set out a cash-and-share package currently worth about 69 billion pounds ($106 billion).
+However, SAB rose 9.1 percent after accepting a takeover proposal from Anheuser-Busch InBev (ABI), the world’s largest brewer, which set out a cash-and-share package currently worth about 69 billion pounds ($106 billion).

 AB InBev said it was willing to pay 44 pounds in cash per SABMiller share, with a partial share alternative set at a discount and limited to 41 percent of SABMiller shares.
 SAB shares were slightly below that level at 39 pounds.